Kwadwo Owusu Akuffo

 Kwadwo Akuffo is a PhD student with the Macular Pigment Research Group (MPRG; www.mprg.ie), Waterford Institute of Technology, Ireland.
 He joined the MPRG in August 2012 after successfully winning a PhD scholarship from the European Research Council to work on the Central Retinal Enrichment Supplementation Trials (CREST) Age-related Macular Degeneration (AMD) project.
 The CREST AMD project aims to investigate the impact of macular carotenoid (lutein, zeaxanthin and meso-zeaxanthin) supplementation on visual function in subjects with early AMD.
 He has been trained in retinal photograph grading at Reading Centre, Moorfields Eye Hospital, London, UK.
 With this training, he is grading approximately 10,000 standard colour fundus images of subjects taken as part of the Irish Longitudinal Study on Ageing (TILDA) for AMD, glaucoma and diabetic retinopathy.

 Kwadwo is an optometrist by profession.
 Prior to starting his studies, he worked as a Teaching and Research Assistant at the Department of Optometry and Visual Science, Kwame Nkrumah University of Science and Technology (KNUST), Kumasi, Ghana.
 From 2005 to 2011, he studied Doctor of Optometry (OD) at KNUST, graduating with distinction.
 During his studies at KNUST, he was on the Faculty of Biosciences Dean’s Honours List on three consecutive occasions for outstanding academic performance.
-In his final year at KNUST, he was appointed as the President of the Dr. D.B.
+In his final year at KNUST, he was appointed President of the Dr. D.B.
 Kumah Research Group, Department of Optometry and Visual Science, KNUST, during which he coordinated the activities of his colleagues working on various projects in vision science.

 Kwadwo is a member of the Association for Research in Vision and Ophthalmology (ARVO), European Academy of Optometry and Optics (EAOO) and the Society for Clinical Trials (SCT).
 His interests include counselling, vision screening and prevention of blindness.